ThomasLettenbauer/FSND_capstone/README.md

-# Coffee Shop Full Stack
+# Full Stack Capstone Project Casting Agency

+## Heroku Deployment

+App can be found at https://fsndcapstoneapp.herokuapp.com

+The Endpoints can be tested in Postman with the supplied Collection

+    **udacity-fsnd-capstone.postman_collection.json**

+This Collection includes valid Tokens for the different roles

 ## Backend Installation and Startup

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+Once you have your virtual environment setup and running, install dependencies with

 ```bash
 pip install -r requirements.txt